 10.1 Enforcement of PSPO requirements and restrictions can be undertaken by a person with delegated authority.
-At the time of the original implementation of the PSPO, Parish Council staff, a couple of Play Rangers, Environmental Protection Enforcement Officers, Police Officers and Police Community Support Officers (PCSOs) were trained and authorised to enforce the Order along with the Animal Welfare and Licensing Inspector.
-However, since implementation the Parish Councils have withdrawn their staff from enforcing the Order, Play Rangers have not been involved in any enforcement or initiatives, Environmental Protection officers have been tied up with fly tipping episodes which has left just the Animal Welfare and Licensing Inspector to cover enforcement throughout the whole district.
-Although PCSOs and Police are also authorised to issue FPNs most do not carry the FPN books.
-This is a matter that will be raised with the Police should the consultation for extension go ahead to come to an arrangement going forward.
-It is not proposed that any subsequent approval will effect this as it is an extension of an existing order.
+At the time of the original implementation of the PSPO, Parish Council staff, Play Rangers, Environmental Protection Enforcement Officers, Police Officers and Police Community Support Officers (PCSOs) were trained and authorised to enforce the Order along with the Animal Welfare and Licensing Inspector.
+However, since implementation the Parish Councils have withdrawn their staff from enforcing the Order, Play Rangers have not been involved in any enforcement or initiatives, Environmental Protection officers have been involved with fly tipping episodes; leaving only the Animal Welfare and Licensing Inspector to cover enforcement throughout the whole district.
+Although PCSOs and Police are also authorised to issue FPNs it has come to light that they are unaware of it and do not carry the FPN books.
+Should the extension be agreed, this matter will be raised with the Police to come to an arrangement going forward.
+It is not proposed that any subsequent approval will affect this as it is an extension of an existing order.